avolkov/2017-11-14-3d-printing/main_script.rst

 In this talk I'm going to show all the parts that make up a 3d printer,  how to set up Marlin firmware, software that communicates with the said firmware, slicers and CAD

-I've been following Thomas Salandeerer channel toms3d on youtube, and at some point in February there was a featured series on how to build a 3D printer from scratch.
+I've been following Thomas Salanderer channel toms3d on youtube, and at some point in February there was a featured series on how to build a 3D printer from scratch.
 So I thought to myself, why not?

 SLIDE #2